In re Conn's, Inc. Securities Litigation

 On December 11, 2014, the lead plaintiffs filed a Notice of Recent Events, to alert the court of Conn's disclosures on December 9-10, 2014 of additional bad debt writedowns, the resignation of the company's CFO, and an informal inquiry of Conn's by the SEC related to the company's underwriting policies and bad debt provisions.

-On July 21, 2015, the lead plaintiffs filed a fourth amended complaint with an alleged class period of April 3, 2013 through December 9, 2014, inclusive.
+The operative fourth amended complaint was filed on July 21, 2015, with an alleged class period of April 3, 2013, through December 9, 2014, inclusive.
 In March 2016, the court heard oral arguments on the defendants' motion to dismiss.
 The court granted in part and denied in part the defendants' motion to dismiss.
-The case is now in discovery.

 The case is In re Conn's, Inc. Securities Litigation, No. 14-cv-0548, (S.D.
 Tex).
 The lead plaintiffs are Laborers Pension Trust Fund - Detroit and Vicinity, Connecticut Carpenters Pension Fund and Connecticut Carpenters Annuity Fund, St. Paul Teachers' Retirement Fund Association, and Universal Investment Gesellschaft m.b.H.
 Labaton Sucharow represents St. Paul Teachers' Retirement Fund Association.
 The defendants are Conn's, Inc., its Chief Executive Officer Theodore Wright, its Vice President and Chief Financial Officer Brian Taylor, and its Executive Vice President and Chief Operating Officer Michael J. Poppe.